royalosyin/pyFastAPI_PointsInPolygons/README.md

 # pyFastAPI_PIP

-A Tutorial to show how to build simple **Point-In-Polygon(PIP)** Web API using FastAPI and other python packages.
+A Tutorial shows how to build simple **Point-In-Polygon(PIP)** Web API using FastAPI and other python packages.

 ## Background